krakenjs/makara/README.md

 key as the option tag value and the full state name as the visible text.

-To support writing the key part in natural languages other than English, all UTF-8 characters are allowed with a few exceptions needed to make the chosen syntax key=value work.
+To support writing the key part in natural languages other than English, all UTF-8 characters are allowed with a few exceptions needed to make the key=value syntax work.
 The exceptions are:
-- No equal sign in key part (e.g. first equal sign start the value)
+- No equal sign in key part (e.g. first equal sign starts the value)
 - No periods in key part (used to allow keys like a.b.c)
-- No square brackets (used for subscript and key notation)
+- No square brackets (used for subscript and map key notation)
 - May not start with # (Used for comments)

 These same general restrictions apply to map key values.
 If you need to